Borawan and Dampalitan: Beach-Bumming in Padre Burgos, Quezon (updated)

 This is a beach on Dampalitan Island.

-It was late in October and still very much within the typhoon season when we made the trip to Padre Burgos with a few young friends.
+It was late in October 2011 and still very much within the typhoon season when we made our first trip to Padre Burgos with a few young friends.
 But there was a break in the weather and although cloudy at times, the skies were generally fair when we came.
+Our second visit would come almost 5 years later during just about the start of the rainy season.

 A view of Lipata Island from the beach front of the Tamarind Tree Resort.